www.admissions.nyu.edu • Office of Undergraduate Admissions • Phone: 212-998-4500

 A student may be admitted by transfer from another college or university in September, January, or May.
 (See "the admission process," above.)
 Credit will be granted for most collegiate work completed with a grade of C or better within the last 10 years that satisfies degree requirements and that falls within the residency requirement, with the exception of certain courses of a vocational nature or courses not consistent with the educational objectives of the College.
 Within these provisions, applicants from regionally accredited colleges are eligible for admission.

 Except when specifically noted, the general procedures described for entering freshmen apply to all applicants seeking to transfer from other two-year or four-year regionally accredited institutions.
-Transfer applicants must submit official credentials from all institutions attended, including secondary school transcripts.
+Transfer applicants must submit official credentials and transcripts from all institutions attended, including secondary school transcripts.
 Transfer applicants who took the SAT or ACT exams while in high school should submit their test results as part of their application.
 Transfer applicants who did not take these exams while in high school and have been in college less than one year must follow the testing requirements listed on the admissions website.
-All transfer applicants are encouraged to submit scores from two SAT Subject Tests if previously taken while in high school.

 TRANSFER APPLICANTS WITHIN THE UNIVERSITY

-Students who wish to transfer from one school to another within the University must file an Internal Transfer Application available online prior to the application deadline (November 1 for the spring term and March 1 for the summer or fall term).
+Students who wish to transfer from one available online prior to the application school to another within the University deadline (November 1 for the spring term must file an Internal Transfer Application and March 1 for the summer or fall term).

 - Fall: August 1